twolfson/if-i-were-to-build-a-startup-web-app/README.md

 1. First, [Minimum Viable Product (MVP) without web app](README.md#stage-0-minimum-viable-product-mvp-without-web-app)
 2. Then, [Betting on product interactivity](README.md#betting-on-product-interactivity) and assuming low interactivity for discussion
-    - Apps can range in interactivity from being basic [CRUDL][] forms
-    - to every page relating to the core product (e.g. music player, maps)
-    - In my experience, the majority of an app's surface area (and thus development time) comes from basic forms, with 1-2 isolated pages with something that's interactive (e.g. CAD, land selection)
-    - If you're working with a designer, communicate this to avoid accidentally requiring high interactivity
-        - Interactivity which requires more work:
-        - Forms within dialogues/modals
-    - TODO: This should be a document for this?
-    - TODO: Need to rework "Stage ##" content at bottom around this decide if your app is going to be highly interactive or not
-    - i.e.
-    - If you can avoid being highly interactive, you'll be able to ship much faster (e.g. no
-        - TODO: Talk through years of experience and how many apps *had* to be highly interactive
-    - Additionally, if you're not technical, then I strongly recommend not going the interactive route
 3. Then:
     1. [Web framework: Django](docs/web-framework.md)
     2. [Database: PostgreSQL](docs/database.md)